Job Rotation Levels: Do Employees Get Higher-Level Roles or Stay at the Same Level?

 hamsi

-it can be either an addition of responsibilities or getting in to the next hierarchical cadre or even moving to a similar vertical which demands the same amount of work!!
+In job rotation, it can be either an addition of responsibilities, getting into the next hierarchical cadre, or even moving to a similar vertical that demands the same amount of work!

 boss2966